Roughly 60% of the human body is made of water, so when there’s not enough water in the body, problems occur.

 Early symptoms of dehydration typically vary by age.

-“Among the first symptoms to show up are a dry mouth, less urination, dark-colored urine, fatigue, dizziness, dry skin, headache, muscle cramps or feeling thirsty,” said Lexie Schwartz, RN and EMS and trauma coordinator with Marshfield Medical Center-Eau Claire.
+“Among the first symptoms to show up are a dry mouth, less urination, dark-colored urine, fatigue, dizziness, dry skin, headache, muscle cramps or feeling thirsty,” said Lexie Schwartz, RN and Emergency Department Manager at Marshfield Medical Center-Rice Lake.
 “In babies and children, dehydration can occur quicker due to the smaller body size.
 Watch for sunken eyes, irritability, and unusual fatigue, crying with no tears, a dry mouth or tongue and less wet diapers than usual.”

 More severe symptoms include confusion, fainting, no urine production, rapid heartbeat and breathing, a high temperature, seizures, hot, dry skin, hallucinations and signs of shock.